MISSION & HISTORY

 The founders of RESPECT believed in the power of theatre to help educate and change lives.
 They “respected” theatre not just as an art but as a tool to help build empathy, demonstrate skills, allow students to communicate and share as they “try on” and explore different ideas and ways to interact with those who are different or who may be harmful to them.
 Theatre captivates attention and is an efficient way to “Stage Conversations” so that students and teachers can safely learn from each other – it allows RESPECT to adapt and individualize to meet the needs of a variety of communities.

-RESPECT has provided programs for nearly 600,000 participants since we started and we have cast dozens of actor-educators supporting and benefitting from our talented arts community.
+RESPECT has provided programs for over 600,000 participants since we started and we have cast dozens of actor-educators supporting and benefitting from our talented arts community.
 RESPECT is a small but powerful organization facilitating changes that make true differences in the lives of others: helping a child report that his uncle is abusing him – helping girls report rape – helping children report that a parent is being abused by another parent – helping students learn how to help others who are being bullied – helping students tell someone they are cutting themselves – helping students know how to tell someone they want to die – helping students know how to make a friend and be a friend.
 These are skills that last forever.
 They are invaluable.

 OUR GOAL: STAGING CONVERSATIONS